rise8-us/delivery-playbooks/docs/content/plays/product/value-stream-mapping.md

 > *"VSM gives us the lens to diagnose noise in delivery and rewire teams for continuous value flow."*

+#### The difference between Value Stream vs. Process Map Perspectives

+Value stream perspectives should focus on the macro view of the system.
+This is where we are thinking about strategic "what" and "why" conversations with leaderhip based on the organizations context.
+They're typically broader in scope, involve cross-functional handoffs, and have longer lead times.
+Some examples coule be:

+- A complex overview of highway system that supports continuous flow of traffic
+- Delivering a car to a customer
+- Staffing an employee to work on a contract

+Whereas process mapping perspectives help us see the micro level details.
+This is where we focus on the tactical "how" conversations.

+- A state highway patrol officer responsible for radaring traffic on a designated section of I-90
+- How exteroir car parts are painted
+- Writing and posting a job req on external websites

 ### How do we categorize waste?

 The following categories of waste are used by nearly all communities.
-We've provided some Software Delivery and Healthcare examples to help translate this into various contexts.
+We've provided some Software Delivery and Healthcare examples to help translate these for different context settings.

 | Waste Category                                                                     | Software Delivery Example                                              | Healthcare Example                                                      |
 |------------------------------------------------------------------------------------|------------------------------------------------------------------------|-------------------------------------------------------------------------|